canonical/microcloud/doc/how-to/initialise.md

 # How to initialise MicroCloud

 The {ref}`initialisation process <explanation-initialisation>` bootstraps the MicroCloud cluster.
-You run the initialisation on one of the machines, and it configures the required services on all machines.
+You run the initialisation on one of the machines, and it configures the required services on all of the machines that have been joined.

 (howto-initialise-interactive)=
 ## Interactive configuration